3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 URINARY TRACT INFECTION The urinary tract infection is one of the most common ailments in small animal practice yet many pet owners are confused about the medical approach.
 Some common questions we hear are:

 BLADDER INFECTION The kidneys make urine every moment of the day.
 The urine is moved down the ureters and into the bladder.
 The urinary bladder is a muscular little bag which stores the urine until we are ready to get rid of it.
 The bladder must be able to expand for filling and contract down for emptying and respond to voluntary control.
 The bladder is a sterile area of the body which means that bacteria do not normally reside there.
 When bacteria (or any other organisms for that matter) gain entry and establish growth in the bladder, infection has occurred and symptoms can result.
+The key to this statement is the "establishment of growth" as sometimes bacteria are "just passing through," causing no harm, and disappear quietly.
+It can be tricky to see bacteria in a urine sample and determine if they are trouble or not.
+An important measure of whether there is a genuine infection or not, is the presence of symptoms.
 People with bladder infections typically report a burning sensation during urination.
 With pets we see some of the following signs:

 TESTING FOR BLADDER INFECTION There are many tests that can be performed on a urine sample and many people get confused about what information different tests provide.